AMReX-Combustion/PelePhysics/Docs/sphinx/Introduction.rst

 - `PelePhysics` uses an automatic chemistry-related routine generator: **Fuego**.
 Fuego is part of the sources of `PelePhysics`.
 With Fuego, a unique chemistry file is generated for a specific kinetic scheme.
-The structure of the chemistry file is discussed in section :ref:`sec:`, along with instructions to generate your own (all you need are chemistry files in the famous CHEMKIN format).
+The structure of the chemistry file is discussed in section (needs reference), along with instructions to generate your own (all you need are chemistry files in the famous CHEMKIN format).
   Note that `PelePhysics` already offers a large choice of more than 20 different kinetic schemes.

-..
-[VODE1989] P. N. Brown, G. D. Byrne, and A. C. Hindmarsh.
-VODE, a variable-coefficient ODE solver.
-SIAM journal on scientific and statistical computing, 10(5):1038-1051, 1989.

-..
-[LLNL2005] A. C. Hindmarsh, P. N. Brown, K. E. Grant, S. L. Lee, R. Serban, D. E. Shumaker, and C. S. Woodward.
-SUNDIALS: Suite of nonlinear and differential/algebraic-equation solvers.
-ACM Transactions on Mathematical Software (TOMS), 31(3):363-396, 2005.